mattia72/OpenInDelphi/README.md

 Execute the "Open Current File in Delphi" command via:
    - Command Palette (Ctrl+Shift+P) -> "Open Current File in Delphi"
    - Default keyboard shortcut: **Shift+Alt+D**
+   - Right-click context menu in the editor or file explorer

 ### Switch From Delphi to VS Code